Camh-git/Tech-returners/Week 4/Mars-rover-project/README.md

 - Create a map for the rovers to rove on.
 - Move rovers around the map.
 - Manage a group of several types of (semi-credible) vehicles (not fully implemented)
+- Use the tools available to each vehicle (not implemented)

 ## Approach